strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 _Asynchronous datasources_ are declared by the `trait` below

-{% include_code AsynchronousSource lang:scala AsynchronousSource.scala %}
+{% include_code JavaOneUniversity2014_AsynchronousSource lang:scala JavaOneUniversity2014_AsynchronousSource.scala %}

 Asynchronous datasource usage
 -----------------------------

 The code below defines some examples that make use of the asynchronous datasource DSL

-{% include_code AsynchronousSourceUsage lang:scala AsynchronousSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_AsynchronousSourceUsage lang:scala JavaOneUniversity2014_AsynchronousSourceUsage.scala %}

 The simplest asynchronous `Runnable` implementation is the following

-{% include_code AsynchronousRunnableModule lang:scala AsynchronousRunnableModule.scala %}
+{% include_code JavaOneUniversity2014_AsynchronousRunnableModule lang:scala JavaOneUniversity2014_AsynchronousRunnableModule.scala %}

 The simplest `AsynchronousSourceModule` instance one can think of is one along the following lines